sderosiaux/every-single-day-i-tldr/README.md

 - http://rxmarbles.com/#combineLatest only the marbles of reactivex
 - http://www.slideshare.net/Couchbase/nosql-for-java-developers couchbase and its rxjava client, basic
 - https://github.com/ReactiveX/RxScala/blob/0.x/examples/src/test/scala/examples/RxScalaDemo.scala 2000 lines of RxScala examples, nice
+- https://quickdraw.withgoogle.com/ lose your productivity with this neural network (pictionary)
+- http://exploringjs.com/es6/ch_callables.html#sec_function-names Super interesting, the norm around the function name in Javascript.
+- https://github.com/davidkpiano/RxCSS RxJs and CSS --crappy-var :) nice anyway
+- https://worldchess.com/2016/11/12/world-championship-game-2-draw/ chess players are so damn good
+- http://thisdavej.com/creating-node-js-microservices-with-ease-using-stdlib/ this stdlib has nothing to do with the Great C stdlib.
+Here, it's a framework to deal with and host microservices with a registry. no mention of comm/dependencies between microservices, too bad.

 # 15-11-2016